natcap/invest.users-guide/source/recreation.rst

 .. _rec-the-model:

-The model
+The Model
 =========

 The purpose of the InVEST recreation model is to predict the spread of person-days of recreation, based on the locations of natural habitats, accessibility, and built features such as roads that factor into people's decisions about where to recreate (Adamowicz et al. 2011).
 The tool outputs maps showing current patterns of recreational use and, optionally, maps of future use under alternative scenarios.

 .. _rec-how-it-works:

-How it works
+How it Works
 ------------

 The tool estimates the contribution of attributes of the landscape to the visitation rate, using a simple linear regression: